nsiwek1/hpair-deliv/README.md

 ## Task

 HPAIR needs a new portal to maintain all of the contact information for the prospective speakers that CP (conference programming) is diligently reaching out to.
 Here you will find a template for a partially built app.
 Now, your task is the following:
+- [ ] Clone the repository by clicking "Use this template" and then "Create a new repository"
 - [ ] Read through and understand the repo code (this is a *very* similar tech stack to what we will be using!)
 - [ ] There is (at least one) pernicious bug hidden somewhere throughout the repo.
 Fix it (them?).
 - [ ] Add 2 functional features to the website.